InSyncWithFoo/pyright-for-pycharm/docs/configurations.md

 Check this option to display annotations in your editor font.
 This option is not applied retroactively;
+you might need to make an edit to see the effect.

+Default: `false`

+### Add prefix to tooltips

+Check this option to prefix tooltips with "Pyright:".
+This option is not applied retroactively;
-you might need make an edit to see the effect.
+you might need to make an edit to see the effect.

 Default: `false`